QuantumFusion-network/spec/docs/SPIN/BABE vs AURA.md

 - Minimizes network bandwidth requirements
 - Reduces propagation latency with fewer messages
 - Provides more predictable network utilization
-- Scales better with increasing validator count
+- Lower baseline traffic; scales better because traffic grows linearly with validator count.

 **BABE:**
 - Can produce one to many headers per slot depending on how many validators qualify
 - Creates orphan blocks that waste network resources
 - Increases bandwidth usage as slots become shorter
 - Shows higher network traffic in testing
-- Network congestion risk increases with validator count
+- Network congestion risk increases with validator count as more validators may produce competing blocks for the same slot

 **Note:** Lower baseline traffic with AURA is particularly valuable for SPIN.